RupayanB/ply_datetime_parser/README.txt

 expr > The event is on May 05, at 15:00.
  The event is on <tag start='2014-05-05 15:00:00'> May 05, at 15:00  </tag> .

-Alternatively, use option -t (test mode) for evaluating a list of expressions from a file:
+Alternatively, use option -t (test mode) for evaluating a list of expressions from a file (each expression on a new line):

 $ ./dt2.py -t
 file: test1.txt